 Everything You Need to Know About When and How to Water Areca Palms Indoors

-When it comes to indoor palms, Areca Palms or Dypsis lutescens are one of the most well-known, offering a host of uses and benefits.
+When it comes to indoor palms, Areca Palms or Dypsis lutescens are one of the most well-known, offering a host of uses and benefits and symbolic value.
 Fond of shady tropical conditions, they happily grow indoors and thrive with the proper watering schedule.
 Take a look at this guide for everything you need to know about when and how to water Areca Palms at home.

 - How to Water Areca Palms – The Essentials